 Planning your Disney World dining reservations?

 Some of ’em can be pretty hard to get!
-With current limited capacity and high demand, Table Service reservations have been getting snatched up pretty quickly lately.
+With the high crowds, Table Service reservations have been getting snatched up pretty quickly lately.
 But lucky for you, we’ve got plenty of tips to help you out — including a little trick that can help you snag those reservations MUCH easier and earlier.

 Currently, you can book dining reservations through the Disney World website up to 60 days before the start of your trip (for trips that last up to 10 days).
 Prior to the closure, it was 180 days.
 So this is a bit of a change.
 And while 60 days may seem like a lot of time, plenty of restaurants fill up right when that 60-day window hits.
 But there IS a way to book some your reservations way before those 60 days…and we’re gonna clue you in.